Caribbean reef squid: Reproduction

-Like other cephalopods, the Caribbean reef squid, is semelparous, dying after reproducing.
+Like other cephalopods, the Caribbean reef squid is semelparous, dying after reproducing.
 Females lay their eggs then die immediately after.
 The males, however, can fertilize many females in a short period of time before they die.
 Females lay the eggs in well-protected areas scattered around the reefs.
 After competing with 2-5 other males, the largest male approaches the female and gently strokes her with his tentacles.
 At first she may indicate her alarm by flashing a distinct pattern, but the male soon calms her by blowing water at her and jetting gently away.
 He returns repeatedly until the female accepts him, however the pair may continue this dance or courting for up to an hour.
 The male then attaches a sticky packet of sperm to the female's body.
 As he reaches out with the sperm packet, he displays a pulsating pattern.
 The female places the packet in her seminal receptacle, finds appropriate places to lay her eggs in small clusters, and then dies.

+During the reproductive process, males get defensive over the females they are courting.
+A physical display resembling zebra stripes, known as 'saddle-striped,' is used to defend a female from other males in female-male pairings.
+The female response to this display determines whether mating occurs.
+Once approved by the female, males lay their spermatophore at the base of the female's tentacles.
+Only half of the time does this action result in the transfer of the spermatophore to the oviduct for internal fertilization.